AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/adobe-journey-optimizer/in-app-message/tutorials/javascript-from-native.md

 To register a JavaScript event handler with a `Message` object, you will first need to implement and set a `PresentationDelegate` or `MessagingDelegate` (for older Android SDK versions and iOS SDK) you are using.

-Please read the [tutorial](./messaging-delegate.md) for more detailed instructions on implementing and using a PresentationDelegate/MessagingDelegate.
+Please read the [tutorial](./messaging-delegate.md) for more detailed instructions on implementing and using a PresentationDelegate/ MessagingDelegate (for older Android SDK versions and iOS SDK).

 ## Obtain a reference to the `InAppMessageEventHandler`/ web view